Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-HammerDB.md

 TEST passed: NOPM contains no 0 or NaN
 ```

-We can see that the overall throughput is close to the target and that scaled-out drivers (8 pods with 8 threads each) have similar results as a monolithic driver (1 pod with 64 thread).
+We can see that scaled-out drivers (2 pods with 8 threads each) have similar results as a monolithic driver (1 pod with 16 threads) - but are a bit weaker.
-The runtime is between 8 seconds and 1 minute.

 To see the summary of experiment `1726578005` you can simply call `python hammerdb.py -e 1726578005 summary`.